 The golden rule here is to minimize the impact of dust on the surrounding area as much as possible.
 Otherwise, you might find yourself dealing with air and water pollution.
 Keep in mind that dust can travel long distances, both on land and in the air.

 But before diving into the eight dust control techniques, let’s discuss some general guidelines.

-Important Note: dust from construction sites also can contain the following:
+Important Note: Airborne particles from construction sites can contain stuff like:

 - Heavy metals

-Breathing in these particles can cause allergic reactions and respiratory problems.
-These are not only health concerns, but liability concerns.
-Even more, these particles can damage construction equipment.
+Inhaling these things can trigger allergic reactions and respiratory issues.
+Not only are these health hazards, but they can also lead to liability concerns.
+Plus, these particles can wreak havoc on construction equipment.

 General dust control guidelines

 To cut down on dust control mitigation costs, follow these guidelines for every project: